sanatsurya/MicroServices/README.md

 # MicroServices
  UserMicroService having add update and view only
-#  By using this Micro Service You can add Users , users can edit there data.
+#  By using this Micro Service You can add Users , users can update there data , Delete Function is disabled.